AslanGarVal/text-generator/README.md

 ## Things to-do

-* Decide on the vocabulary to use.
+* ~~Decide on the vocabulary to use.~~ Chosen vocab:
+Clickbait titles from The Examiner (extracted from https://www.kaggle.com/datasets/therohk/examine-the-examiner?resource=download)
 * Decide on cloud provider to deploy model.
 * Code
   * Build training module